lsst-sqre/phalanx/docs/admin/migrating-secrets.rst

    See :doc:`add-new-secret` for detailed instructions on how to add static secrets for an application.
    You will need to do this for every application.

-   To obtain the current values of static secrets, look either in the old ``RSP-Vault`` 1Password vault (for SQuaRE-managed environments) or use the :command:`vault kv get` command to read the current value of the static secret out of Vault (copied to the new path in the previous step).
+   To obtain the current values of static secrets, use the :command:`vault kv get` command to read the current value of the static secret out of Vault (copied to the new path in the previous step).

    For example, to see all the current secrets for the application ``nublado``, run: